-Now I may be cynical, but I do not believe that those politicians who are doing the complaining care for the Iraqis.
+I may be cynical, but I do not believe that those politicians who are doing the complaining care for the Iraqis.
 They too want the oil.
-So brethren, the western world, including the United States, are trying to buy time in the face of the radical Islamic efforts to corner the oil for themselves.
+So brethren, the Western world, including the United States, is trying to buy time in the face of the radical Islamic efforts to corner the oil for themselves.
 One can hardly blame them, because after all, the oil is in their countries.

-Now when is the day of reckoning when the world's oil production and demand for oil will cross each other permanently?
+When is the day of reckoning, when the world's oil production and demand for oil will cross each other permanently?
 The emphasis is on the term "permanently."
 Will it happen in our lifetime?

 Geologists say that since the oil age began in 1859, when Edwin Drake drilled the first successful oil well in Pennsylvania, the world has consumed 950 billion barrels of crude.
 Geologists claim that the total amount of crude remaining is approximately one trillion barrels.
 That sounds like an awful amount of oil until the figures pertaining to how fast it is presently being consumed, and how fast the worldwide demand is increasing, is factored in.